You may think of life insurance in very simple terms: you buy a policy so your loved ones will have some financial assistance when you die.

 Not only do you need to decide who is going to receive the money, but how and when they are going to get the money from the life insurance trust.
 You can outline just about any condition for the distribution of the money.

-You can have the money distributed as soon as you pass away or you can wait until a specific milestone, like a having a child, buying a home or graduating college.
+You can have the money distributed as soon as you pass away or you can wait until a specific milestone, like having a child, buying a home, or graduating college.

 Additionally, you can have the funds paid in one lump sum or distributed every month or year.
 As the creator of the trust, you have all of the power in deciding how the money will leave the trust.